cjus/hydra-aws-docker-article/README2.md

 ### Swarm visualization service

 Wouldn't it be great if we could visualize the services in our Docker swarm?
 Such a tool might allow us to see the distribution of our services across machines and perhaps we'd be able to see the status of individual services.
-Now, wouldn't it be great if such a tool came packaged as a container that we could just drop into our swarm?
-Well, hope no further!
+Now, wouldn't it be great if such a tool came packaged as a container that we could drop into our swarm?
+Well, I have some good news!
 Mano Marks has created a handy [docker swarm visualizer](https://github.com/ManoMarks/docker-swarm-visualizer) that we'll install onto a master node.
 Again, the reason we selected a master node is that we want this container to be remotely accessible.

 ```shell
 $ docker-machine ssh master01